TheRealDanilson/SinkedSea/README.md

 CMake 3.7

-antlr4-cpp-runtime 4.8 (download for Mac/Windows at https://www.antlr.org/download.html)
+antlr4-cpp-runtime 4.8 (download for Mac/Windows at https://www.antlr.org/download.html in the "C++ Target" section)

+Compiler with C++17 and pthreads support

 Build Instructions:
 Create directory `build`